-Many worksites throughout the Bay Area are not well served by transit or vanpool, and therefore carpooling may be a more viable option for a wide range of worksite sizes and geographic settings.
-The federal tax code does not allow wages used for carpool costs, or employer-provided carpool subsidies, to be excluded from the employee's taxable income.
-However, carpooling is a popular option among employees and is an effective means of reducing drive-alone commute trips.
+Many worksites throughout the Bay Area are not well served by transit and therefore carpooling may be a more viable option for a wide range of worksite sizes and geographic settings.
+Carpooling is a popular option among employees and is an effective means of reducing drive-alone commute trips.
 Employers that choose to offer a carpool subsidy (\$3 per day that an employee carpools) as a primary measure for Option 4A are encouraged to offer secondary options that will complement the carpool subsidy, such as preferred parking for carpoolers.
 For an example, see Option 4A: Carpool Subsidy.
+To confirm carpool subsidy cannot be excluded from taxable income, employers will need to check with the IRS.gov website for recent regulations concerning transit benefits and tax policy.